TheTimewaster/balatro-straight-flush/README.md

 # balatro-straight-flush

-A lil web app for checking whether your balatro hand is a straight or flush or both.
+A lil web app for checking what your Balatro hand is.

 App is live at: [Link](https://thetimewaster.github.io/balatro-straight-flush)